 Admission criteria for the Residential and Suncoast Tracks are identical, except that for the Suncoast Track, students must be directly employed fulltime as a bachelor-level Speech language Pathologist by one of the Suncoast Consortium School Districts.
+For a list of the public school districts within the Suncoast Consortium, please click here.
 Contracted employees are not eligible.
-Applicants must have a bachelor's degree in Communication Sciences and Disorders to apply to the Suncoast Track.
+Applicants must have a bachelor's degree in Communication Sciences and Disorders to apply to the Suncoast Track and meet the requirements set forth to work as a SLP/SLPA.
 Students should be aware that there is an additional technology fee for distance courses.
 Once accepted into the program of study, students are required to continue working full time in a collaborating school district while enrolled in the program.

 All applicants (Residential and Suncoast) must meet general University requirements (see Graduate Admissions) and have completed the following set of pre‐requisite courses at an accredited institution, which are also required for state licensure and national certification in speech‐language pathology.
 USF Course Codes are given for reference.